 completed in which 21 generating stations were assessed by a team of

-certifi ed and profi cient assessors.
+certified and proficient assessors.
 Business Excellence Awards for Best

-Performance to Ramagundam and Runner-up shield to Unchahar
+Performance to Ramagundam and motivational awards to Sipat and

-stations were presented by the Secretary (Power),
+Talcher-Kaniha stations were presented by the Union Minister of Power,

-GOI and Chairperson,

-CEA in the Indian Power Conference- 2014 held at New Delhi.
+GOI, in the Indian Power Stations Conference- 2016 held at New Delhi.

-Other TQM initiatives and techniques like Quality Circles,
+Contemporary quality initiatives and techniques like Quality Circles,

 Professional Circles, 5S, integrated management system (IMS) etc have

 been deployed across the organization for continuous improvement.
 Our

 Quality Circle teams of workmen have been consistently representing

 15. RENOVATION & MODERNISATION

-Modernization (R&M) of power plants is considered to be the best option
+Modernization (R&M) of power plants is considered to be a

-reliable and economic electricity production by replacement of
+electricity production by replacement of worn-out, deteriorated or

 With a view to removing technological obsolescence, renovation of

-and Talcher STPS I. On completion of these schemes, the C&I systems in these stations will be brought nearly on par with the new power
+completion of these schemes, C&I systems in these stations have now

+been brought nearly on par with the new builds.

-Because of the very high working temperatures, R&M of Gas Turbines
+Owing to very high operating temperatures, R&M of Gas Turbines

 including their Control & Instrumentation is essential after around 15